 This three day course is targeted at scientists with little or no knowledge of the Fortran programming language, but need it for participation in projects using a Fortran code base, for development of their own codes, and for getting acquainted with additional tools like debugger and syntax checker as well as handling of compilers and libraries.
-The language is for the most part treated at the level of the Fortran 95 standard; features from Fortran 2003 or Fortran 2008 are limited to improvements on the elementary level.
+The language is for the most part treated at the level of the Fortran 95 standard; features from later Fortran standard editions are limited to improvements on the elementary level.
 Advanced Fortran features like object-oriented programming or coarrays will be covered in a follow-on course in autumn.

 To consolidate the lecture material, each day's approximately 4.5 hours of lecture are complemented by 3 hours of hands-on sessions.